 The DVS Cemetery & Monuments Bureau manages the Vietnam Veterans Memorial in Angel Fire-the first formal Vietnam War memorial in the country.
-It is at the base of the Sangre de Cristo Mountains and along the Enchanted Circle Scenic Buway in the Enchanted Circle Scenic Byway in northeastern New Mexico.
+It is at the base of the Sangre de Cristo Mountains and along the Enchanted Circle Scenic Byway in northeastern New Mexico.